mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 ![](../assets/offer-eligibility-segment-estimate.png)

+>[!NOTE]
+>
+>Profile estimates are unavailable when rule parameters include data not in the profile such as context data.
+For example, an eligibility rule that requires the current weather to be ≥80 degrees.

 ### Using segments vs decision rules {#segments-vs-decision-rules}

 To apply a constraint, you can restrict the selection of offers to the members of one or several **Adobe Experience Platform segments**, or you can use a **decision rule**, both solutions corresponding to different usages.